TheMarkitecht/dlr/README.md

 ## Future Direction:

-* Expand the modular packing/unpacking framework in the script package, for unions etc.
+* Expand the packing/unpacking framework in the script package, for unions etc.
 * Test on ARM embedded systems.
 * Support callbacks from native code to script.
 * Supply a binding for a practical GUI toolkit, likely GTK+3.